Music / Scar Symmetry

 - Technobabble: "I am wave, and lepton, the eerie paradox!" — Quantumleaper

 - Vocal Tag Team: Since the departure of Älvestam, the harsh and clean vocals have been handled by two singers.
+They were apparently planning to do this even while he was in the band, however, as he hated touring and was apparently quite inconsistent live.

 - X Meets Y: Dismember meets Stratovarius.